Updated: Jul 28

 "But," he thought for a minute while his eyes briefly eyed the book still resting on the table as if re-reading the words inside.
 "Vincent loves using his power on people."

 Valerie chuckled at his weak retort.
 He wasn't entirely wrong.
 "Yeah, I mean, I guess they are both-"

-"Villians," they said in unison, acknowledging the book title.
+"Villians," they said in unison, referencing the book title.
 The eye contact held for a brief moment and for Valerie, it meant the world to be under that stare.
 Her body warmed with the harbored feelings just before noticing the questioning glance from her best friend and she began to panic inwardly.
 Did I stare too long?
 Was I giving him a funny look?
 Valerie wondered.
 She became aware of every muscle in her face and attempted to keep it neutral.